stevencombs/retrocombs.github.io/_posts/2015/2015-06-26-ready-ranger-field-hq.md

 # Ready Ranger Pledge
 Included in the set was a registration card (you can view this card by using the Google+ Photos Album link at the bottom of this post) that also included the "Ready Ranger Pledge" which I share below (raise your right hand and repeat after me):

-> I, (state your name), as an offical Ready Ranger, promise:
+> I, (state your name), as an official Ready Ranger, promise:
 >
 > 1. To be loyal to my fellow Ready Rangers and to protect all the members of my team.
 > 2. To be kind and courteous to all people.
 > 3. To care for my environment.
 To do what I can to see that our land, air and water are kept clean, beautiful and healthful.
 > 4. To take care of my Ready Ranger equipment.
 To always use it do good, never to harm anything or anyone.

-I would suggest that those are some good words to apply today, not just during the 1970s.
+I would suggest those words to apply today, not just during the 1970s.
 Who said 1970s toys were not educational?

 # A Ready Ranger adventure
 I alluded to an early adventure.
 Let me share it now.
 I remember a crisp early spring day when I made a trek through a forest.
 Strapping the RRMFH on my back and filling an old military canteen I had inherited from my father, I headed over a wooded mountain (actually a hill, but hey...I was ten) to visit a friend in a neighboring subdivision.
 It was a bit rainy that day to add challenge and also provide an excuse to use the poncho.
 Along the way, I made sure to stop, set up my base of operations and defend it against evil.